 |Performance Target||Up to 1440p @ 120 FPS||Up to 4K @ 60 FPS (Up to 120 FPS at lower resolutions)|

-Given the size of this gaming monolith, the Xbox Series S will be a much smaller affair considering its relative power in comparison.
+Given the size of this gaming monolith, the Xbox Series S is a much smaller affair considering its relative power in comparison.
 It is 60% smaller than the Xbox Series X, and it is roughly two and a half controllers tall in terms of height.
 It’s a small yet powerful little beast, and should be much easier for fitting under your television.

 It has a single USB port on the front alongside a small button for syncing controllers and other peripherals.
 Perhaps the most striking part of the design is the large black vent on the chassis, which is unusual.